oconnor663/jacko.io/posts/async_io.md

 Great, it still works, and now it only takes one second.
 Threads are convenient, but as we saw in the introduction, spawning a new thread for every request won't work when there are thousands of requests flying around.
 This is why we've gone through all this trouble to learn async/await.
-So, how do we use async/await with sockets?
+So, how do we get this working under our async/await implementation from Part Two?

 There are two problems we need to solve.
-First, we need a way to do reads that don't block when no input is available.
-And second, when all of our tasks are waiting for input, we need a way to sleep until some input arrives instead of busy looping.
+First, we need a way to do reads that don't block when they're waiting for input.
+And second, when all our tasks are waiting for input, we need a way to sleep until input arrives instead of busy looping.

 ## Non-blocking